 13. Copy of approved plans to Registrar of Titles etc.

-When any plan showing any Standard Survey has been approved, certified copies of same shall be supplied by the Surveyor General to the Registrar of Titles, Under Secretary for Public Works, and the Local Authority.
+When any plan showing any Standard Survey has been approved, certified copies of same shall be supplied by the Surveyor General to the Registrar of Titles, the chief executive officer of the department principally assisting in the administration of the Public Works Act 1902, and the Local Authority.

+[Regulation 13 amended: Gazette 29 Dec 2006 p.
+5912.]

 14. Care, control and maintenance of Standard Survey Marks

 The care, control, and maintenance of Standard Survey Marks shall be vested in the Surveyor General, who shall at all times have access thereto, and may take proceedings for the recovery of penalties for any breach of the clauses relating to Standard Survey Marks.